Darknetzz/php-api/README.md

 | api_keys.php      | Put your securely generated API keys here.
 Pro tip: [Use a generator!](https://server.roste.org/rand/#rsgen) |
 | api_aliases.php   | This is where you specify aliases for your endpoints.
 That means an endpoint can have several names. |
 | api_base.php      | The most fundamental functions.
 Don't change this file unless you know what you are doing. |

+## What's next?
+I work on this project from time to time with no definitive goal in mind, except for improving what already is.
+For me this is strictly recreational, although I would happily accept contributions on this project.